What is Healthy Start?

 It’s worth knowing that these numbers are included free of charge in some pay plans, but not all.
 If it’s not included in yours or you’re not on a pay plan you could be charged between 3 – 55p a minute from a mobile.

 In some areas, Healthy Start vitamins are free to all families – contact local health visiting teams to find out if they’re free where you live.
 For example the London Borough of Newham provides free universal vitamins.

-All families with children under the age of 4 living in Newham will be in receipt of the Healthy Start vitamins, pregnant and breastfeeding mums will also be entitled to the free vitamins.
+All families with children under the age of 4, pregnant and breastfeeding mums in Newham are entitled to the free vitamins.